|

 - Who pays: Depending on the budget for the wedding, you need to decide whether you will pay for your guests' travel expenses or they need to take care of it themselves.
 There are no hard and fast rules about this.
 You could pay for your immediate family and extremely close friends and let the other guests pay their own way or you could foot everyone's travel bill.
 Entirely up to you!

 Generally, if the host pays for their friends and family members, here's how it works.
 They fix a date when everyone will leave for the destination wedding.
-All the guests are informed about this departure date and travel arrangements are made for them.
-The host thus ends up paying for all those who can make it on the scheduled date and those guests who cannot travel with the wedding party then make alternate travel plans on their own.
+All the guests are informed about the departure date and travel arrangements are made for them.
+The host thus ends up paying for all those who can make it on the scheduled date and those who can't travel with the wedding party they travel on their own.

-Even if your budget doesn't allow you to pay for everyone's travel plans, as the host you should scout around for the best travel deals and for bulk rates so that everyone's travel expenses are reduced.
+Even if your budget doesn't allow you to pay for everyone's travel plans, as a host you should scout around for the best travel deals and for bulk rates, so that everyone's travel expenses are reduced.

 |